mneck/land-grab/README.md

 ## What is this?

-Land Grab is a simple strategy game where two players take turns building settlements to get income and generate coins.
-When a player attains 100 coins, they win the game.
+Land Grab is a simple strategy game where two players take turns building settlements to get income to generate points.
+When a player attains 100 points, they win the game.

-Both players can build farms and settlements on an island with features that are randomly generated at the start of the game.
-The middle of the island is obscured by fog, which disappears as players build settlements and farms near the edge of the fog.
+Both players can build farms and settlements on an island with certain features that are randomly generated at the start of the game.

+Player 1 places a farm at the start of their turn to begin the game.
 Players alternate by building one farm or settlement per turn.
-Player 1, an industrialist, generates additional income from building mining and logging settlements near mountains and forests.
-Player 2 specializes in tourism and gains more income by building resort settlements on land near water and mountains.
-Both players need to build farms to feed their settlements; a player cannot have more towns than farms after placing their initial settlement.
+Player 1, an industrialist, generates income from building mining/logging settlements near mountains or forests.
+Player 2 specializes in tourism and generates income by building resort settlements on land near water or mountains.
+Both players need to build farms to feed their settlements; a player cannot have more settlements than farms.

 ## Details